Indianapolis 500: IndyCar Series

 For 1997, new rules for less expensive cars and "production-based" engines were put into place.
 The move made it such that the IRL utilized different and incompatible equipment from CART; no CART-based teams would enter the Indy 500 for the next three years.
-CART would run a 300-mile race Gateway International Raceway on the Saturday of Memorial Day weekend from 1997–1999 to avoid a conflict.
+CART would run a 300-mile race at Gateway International Raceway on the Saturday of Memorial Day weekend from 1997 to 1999 to avoid a conflict.

 In 2000, Target Chip Ganassi Racing, still a CART-mainstay, decided to compete at Indianapolis with drivers Jimmy Vasser and Juan Pablo Montoya.
 On race day, Montoya dominated the event, leading 167 of the 200 laps to victory.
 In 2001, Penske Racing returned and won the race with driver Hélio Castroneves.
 Penske and Castroneves repeated with a win in 2002.

 By 2003, Ganassi, Penske and Andretti Green defected to the IRL permanently.
 CART went bankrupt later in the year, and its rights and infrastructure were purchased by remaining car owners, and it became the Champ Car World Series.
 The two series continued to operate separately through 2007.
 In early 2008, the two series were unified to create a single open-wheel championship after a 12-year split being run under Indy Racing League/IMS control—known as the IndyCar Series.

-The 2012 race was the return of Turbocharged engines for the first time since 1996 with the use of the Dallara DW12 chassis and 2.2 L V-6 single-turbo and twin-turbocharged engines.